ShubhamTatvamasi/QuantumSafe-XCryptor/README.md

 #### Python (decryption only)

 The Python service performs decryption only: it uses the same AES key from `key.txt` and the `encrypted.bin` file produced by .NET to recover `decrypted-python.txt`, demonstrating cross-language compatibility.

+#### React Native (encryption + decryption)

+The React Native mobile app demonstrates full encryption and decryption capabilities: it can encrypt new data to produce `encrypted-reactnative.bin`, decrypt its own encrypted files, and decrypt files created by the .NET or Python services, showcasing complete cross-platform interoperability.

 ---